 It is notable that the X-T100 offers wifi support, while the A77 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Sony A77 (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the A77 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
+Both the X-T100 and the A77 have been discontinued, but can regularly be found used on eBay.
+The A77 was replaced by the Sony A77 II, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.